tidb-incubator/pd-client-js/README.md

 ## License

-PD-Web is under the Apache 2.0 license.
+pd-client-js is under the Apache 2.0 license.